 I often get questions about what is the best sample rate and bit depth to use.
 So let me attempt to break it down in a simple and straightforward manner.
-This article has been updated for 2019.
+This article is updated in 2019.

 What Sample Rate Should I Use?

-For most people and most applications, 44.1 kHz is the best sample rate to go for.
-Higher sample rates can have advantages for professional music and audio work, but many professionals also work at 44.1 kHz.
+For most music applications, 44.1 kHz is the best sample rate to go for.
+48 kHz is common when creating music or other audio for video.
+Higher sample rates can have advantages for professional music and audio production work, but many professionals work at 44.1 kHz.
 Using higher sample rates can have disadvantages and should only be considered in professional applications.

 What Bit Depth Should I Use?

-For consumer applications, a bit depth of 16 bits is perfectly fine.
-For professional use (recording, mixing, mastering or professional video editing) a bit depth of 24 bits is good.
+For consumer/end-user applications, a bit depth of 16 bits is perfectly fine.
+For professional use (recording, mixing, mastering or professional video editing) a bit depth of 24 bits is better.
 This ensures a good dynamic range and better precision when editing.
-A 32 bit floating point bit depth can have some advantages for professional applications, but the files take up 50% more space compared to 24 bit audio.
+A 32-bit floating point bit depth can have some advantages for professional applications, but the files take up 50% more space compared to 24-bit audio.

-Higher sample rates of 48 kHz, 88.2 Khz, 96 kHz and even 192 kHz are available in music and audio production software.
-Is there an advantage to working at a these higher sample rates?
+Higher sample rates of 88.2 kHz, 96 kHz, and even 192 kHz are available in music and audio production software.
+Is there an advantage to working at these higher sample rates?
 Why not simply just use the maximum sample rate your setup allows?

 - When sample rates double, so do the file sizes on your drive.